Overview

 This might sound like a story about the distant future.
 But the change has already started.

 The concept of the API economy has existed for years now.
-Stripe, Twilio, Auth0, SendGrid, Cloudinary, Algolia.
+Stripe, Twilio, Auth0, SendGrid, Cloudinary, and Algolia are the names that come to mind.
 These companies are already succeeding with a sell capabilities business model.
-They’re not from the future – they’re models validated in today’s market.
+They’re not from the future - they’re models validated in today’s market.

 What’s changing is the scope of this model’s application.
 In the past, the consumers of capability modules were developers and companies.
 Technical skills were needed to integrate APIs and incorporate SDKs.
 But as agentic coding assistants lower this technical barrier, the potential consumers of capability modules expand to everyone.